Types of Medicare Advantage Plans

 Medicare Advantage PPO plans (preferred provider organization) are more popular than HMO plans because they give you the freedom to schedule all of your care services without needing a doctor’s referral.

-Medicare PPO’s typically have a higher annual deductible and higher monthly premiums.
+Overall, Medicare PPO’s typically have a higher annual deductible and higher monthly premiums.
 However, individuals suffering from poor health will find this type of Medicare Advantage Plan attractive due to the convenience of not needing a referral when receiving regular medical care.

 Medicare Advantage FFS plans (Fee For Services) require you to pay a fee every time you need to access your policy benefits.
 Your policy sets the required fees for all Medicare-covered services.